swt30/waterworlds-paper/waterworlds.md

 This approach is promising because it is linked to the characteristic equilibrium temperature, which can be determined from observations of the planet, and so can be included in analyses of populations of planets.
 Through this we might better understand what proportion of planets include substantial water content.

-{==The temperature dependence is also important to take into account in approaches such as that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
+The temperature dependence is also important to take into account in approaches such as that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
 We have shown that the radius of an adiabatic watery planet may be significantly higher than the zero-temperature or isothermal case.
-Incorporating a surface temperature estimate into this approach should therefore give better constraints.==}
+Incorporating a surface temperature estimate into this approach should therefore give better constraints.

 From an observational perspective, these results are most interesting at intermediate pressures.
 At low pressures ($10^5\,$Pa or 1$\,$bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, because we include no prescription for radiative energy transport in our models.
 At high pressures ($10^{10}\,$Pa or $100\,000\,$bar) any temperature dependence in the water equation of state disappears.
 The physical scenario most relevant for these models is therefore that of a water layer (ocean, ice or supercritical fluid) underneath a thin or moderate atmosphere.
-{==Others such as @Rogers2010a have already included volatile layers on top of interior structure models.
+Others such as @Rogers2010a have already included volatile layers on top of interior structure models.
-Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.==}
+Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.

 We look forward to two developments in particular.
 The first is improved atmospheric characterisation and modelling, which will provide useful pressure and temperature boundary conditions at the base of the atmosphere.